jimenezh/Kerberos-Protocol-Demo/README.md

 ## File Description

 * main.py
-  * Main file that simulates the Kerberos protocal.
+  * Main file that simulates the Kerberos protocol.
 * user.py
-  * Models the user and its functions used in the Kerberos protocal.
+  * Models the user and its functions used in the Kerberos protocol.
 * kerberos.py
-  * Models the trusted server and its functions used in the Kerberos protocal.
+  * Models the trusted server and its functions used in the Kerberos protocol.
 * http.py
-  * Models the HTTP service and its functions used in the Kerberos protocal.
+  * Models the HTTP service and its functions used in the Kerberos protocol.
 * encryption.py
   * Helper file that assists with encryption and decryption.
 * KDC.py
-  * Models the Key Distribution Center that the trusted server uses in the Kerberos protocal.
+  * Models the Key Distribution Center that the trusted server uses in the Kerberos protocol.